Divya4242/Kops-Kubernetes/README.md

 ### 2. Install Kops

-SSH into your EC2 instance and install Kops.
+SSH into your EC2 and install Kops.
 Follow the installation instructions from the official Kops documentation [here](https://kops.sigs.k8s.io/getting_started/install/).

 ### 3. Update the System